paluh/purescript-boomerang/README.md

   (b, tok) -> (a, tok)
   ```

-It's funny that these types are really isomorphic, but the main mechanical difference is that "`tok` should grow" from left to right and `a` should be subpart of our staring `b`.
-What is even more important is that this type composes as easily as our parsers ;-)
+It's funny that these types are really isomorphic, but the main "mechanical" difference is that "`tok` should grow" from left to right and `a` should be subpart of our staring `b`.
+What is even more important is that this type composes as easily as our parser type ;-)

-From these two types we can build our Boomerang type - let's write some real Purescript:
+From these two types we can build our Boomerang type - it is just product of them.
+Let's write some real Purescript:

   ```purescript
   newtype Boomerang tok a b =